softplus/lightroom-cc-api/README.md

 catalog = lr_api.catalog_api()
 ```

-The catalog api contains all of of the `assets` and `albums` calls.
+The catalog API contains all of of the `assets` and `albums` calls.

 ```python
 # get the assets in the catalog